Paklock/HackRF1/SSTV.md

 ## Sending
 To send an image, select the bitmap image with the jog wheel, the mode, and the frequency you'd like to transmit on.
 For amateur radio, 12kHz seems to produce a good image.

+## Image requirements
+Only 24bit BMP files with a size of 256X320 pixels are supported

 ![](https://imgur.com/a/sRqVuE4)